Congratulations, college graduate! You’ve just completed an important milestone in your life.

 1. Do the math

 Compile a list of all your loans, including the name, Web address and contact information for the lender, the loan ID number, the current loan balance, the interest rate and the date the first payment is due.
 FinAid’s Student Loan Checklist can help you organize this information.
-Put all correspondence for each loan into its own file folder, labeled with the loan ID number.

 2. Come up with a plan of action